-Field name Description ctl_segment_length Length of the current segment.
-This field is not used for isc_blob_filter_put_segment.
-For isc_blob_filter_get_segment , the field is an OUT field set to the size of the retrieved segment (or partial segment, in the case when the buffer length ctl_buffer_length is less than the actual segment length). ctl_bpb_length Length of the Blob parameter buffer.
-Reserved for future enhancement. ctl_bpb Pointer to a Blob parameter buffer.
-Reserved for future enhancement. ctl_buffer Pointer to a segment buffer.
+Field name Description ctl_buffer Pointer to a segment buffer.
 For isc_blob_filter_put_segment , field is an in field that contains the segment data.
 For isc_blob_filter_get_segment , the field is an OUT field the filter function fills with segment data for return to the application. ctl_max_segment Length of longest segment in the Blob.
 Initial value is 0.
 The filter function sets this field.
-This field is informational only. ctl_number_segments Total number of segments in the Blob.
+This field is informational only. ctl_number_segmen ts Total number of segments in the Blob.
 Initial value is 0.
 The filter function sets this field.
 This field is informational only. ctl_total_length Total length of the Blob.
 Initial value is 0.
 The filter function sets this field.
 This field is informational only. ctl_status Pointer to the InterBase status vector.
 (OUT) ctl_data[8] 8-element array of application-specific data.
 Use this field to store resource pointers, such as memory pointers and file handles created by the isc_blob_filter_open handler, for example.
 Then, the next time the filter function is called, the resource pointers will be available for use.
 (IN/OUT)